natejperez1/CertCheckGUI/README.md

 ## Author

-Written by GPT-4o in spite of the utterly useless assistance of a human meatbag.
+Written by GPT-4o.
+Keyboard tapping and mouse clicking by Nate Perez